SenseNet/docs.sensenet.com/content/tutorials/getting-started/getting-started-with-react.md

 ![add-blog](getting-started-with-react/add-blog.png)

-After this the dropdown menu at the add (+) button in the drawer should contain a **Blog** as an option as well.
+After this the add new list (+) should contain **Blog** as an option.

 Create a new item with the name *"MyBlog"* by filling the form.

-After creating the container you could create blog posts as into your newly created blog.
+After creating the container you can create blog posts in your newly created blog.
 Click on the blog item in the tree then on the add (+) button in the drawer, it will contain *BlogPost* as an option.

-Fill the form as well with giving the name *"MyPost"* to the new post content.
+Fill the form by giving the name *"MyPost"* to the new post content.

 ## Visualize your post